state-of-the-art/teleglobe/README.md

 5. Install driver: `sudo ./mzdpi-vga-autoinstall-online`
 6. Change screen rotation: `sudo vi /boot/config.txt` replace to `display_rotate=1`

-## Enable camera to take photos / videos / face recognition
+### Enable camera to take photos / videos / face recognition

 `sudo raspi-config` -> Interfaces -> Camera -> Yes -> Reboot

+## OpenSource

+This is an experimental project - main goal is to test State Of The Art philosophy on practice.

+We would like to see a number of independent developers working on the same project issues for the real money (attached to the ticket) or just for fun.
+So let's see how this will work.

+### License

+Repository and it's content is covered by `Apache v2.0` - so anyone can use it without any concerns.

+If you will have some time - it will be great to see your changes merged to the original repository - but it's your choise, no pressure.